wikimedia/operations-debs-trafficserver/doc/arch/cache/tier-storage.en.rst

 This means, among other things, that if there is a tier with the object all other tiers that are written will get a local copy of the object, the origin server will not be used.
-In terms of implementation, currently a cache write to a volume is done via the construction of an instance of `CacheVC` which recieves the object stream.
+In terms of implementation, currently a cache write to a volume is done via the construction of an instance of :cpp:class:`CacheVC` which recieves the object stream.
 For tiered storage the same thing is done for each target volume.

 For cache volume overrides (e.g. via :file:`hosting.config`) this same process is used except with only the volumes